Image size 1600x900. Swimmer doing a beginner interval swim workout in a lap pool near a pace clock.

 Can I do this without a pace clock?

 Yes.
-Count to 20-25 seconds for rest or use a watch timer.
+Count a steady 20-25 seconds of rest or use a watch timer.

 Can I replace the 25s with 50s?

-Yes, but keep the effort easy so you finish feeling controlled.
+Yes, but keep the effort easy enough to hold form and repeat consistency.

 How often should I do interval workouts?